cssg-edu-fa25/basic-instagram-profile-pt1/README.md

   - Links
     - Use an **absolute** link to an external website
     - Use a **relative** link to another html page that contains a link back to index.html
+    - Feel free to reference these links wherever you'd like on your site
   - One HTML comment

 ### Rules